duckalini/my_first_terraform/README.md

 ## Use terraform plan and apply

 TODO tidy this up, and explain how to use the `101` folder to do this (or maybe move this section to `101`?)
+Explain tf.state files.

 Terraform uses a state file to identify differences between what's in your code and what's existing in AWS.
 Read more detail about them [on the terraform site](https://www.terraform.io/docs/state/purpose.html).